 Thank you, Jeff, for your thoughtful answers and your time.
 And congratulations on the success of Tribe Writers!

 Thanks, Bryan.
 The honor’s all mine.
 You’ve done an amazing thing with Positive Writer.
-I’m a fan.
+I’m a fan!

-Did you enjoy the interview?
 Do you have any questions about the Tribe Writers course or self-publishing?
 Share with us in the comments.